 If you are looking to wrap yourself in comfort, enjoy a day spa and a good restaurant, stay at Peppers Cradle Mountain Lodge.
 The Waldheim Alpine Spa is out of this world.
 Just imagine stepping into a hot tub looking out onto a magical mossy rainforest.
-For more affordable county comfort consider Cradle Mountain Hotel.
+For more affordable county comfort, consider Cradle Mountain Hotel.

 If you don’t mind self-catering, Cradle Mountain Highlanders is the most popular choice.
 It offers self-contained timber-lined cottages that feature cosy interiors with fireplaces and fully stocked kitchens.
-Some cottages have a luxurious spa bath and gorgeous mountains views.
+Some cottages have a luxurious spa bath and gorgeous mountain views.

 Alternatively, Cradle Mountain Wilderness Village also offers self-contained cabins with excellent soundproofing, nestled in an atmospheric rainforest setting.
 Some cabins feature a balcony and a spa bath.
-There is also a restaurant on the property that offers a selection of made to order small plates
+There is also a restaurant on the property that offers a selection of made-to-order small plates.

 And if you’d rather spend your dollars on the adventure than on creature comforts, or if you are driving a motorhome, Discovery Parks offer a range of self-contained accommodation options from backpacker-type rooms to cabins and cottages.